A Complete Guide On How To Get Rid Of Adderall Tongue

 Medically reviewed by Jennifer Roelands, MD Jennifer Roelands Jennifer RoelandsMD facebook_iconyoutube_iconinsta_icon

 Adderall is one of the many medications used for the treatment of Attention Deficit Hyperactivity Disorder (ADHD).
 Just like other ADHD medications, Adderall may have side effects that can affect your body.
 One of the side effects of consuming it could be the Adderall tongue.
+Hence, recognizing the symptoms of Adderall tongue is important for effective management.
 This article will explore the concept of Adderall tongue, when to see a doctor, and how to get rid of Adderall tongue.

 What Is Adderall Tongue?